Introduction to Global Politics

 Gain a global perspective on issues like poverty, climate change and terrorism.
 Broaden your understanding of the history of global politics.
 Identify the challenges facing international governing bodies.
 Ask what you can do to change the world.

-- develop the skill to write cogently and to structure arguments in a logical order
+- Understand and apply the academic skills required to write cogently and to structure arguments in a logical order.

-- encourage students to become engaged with the key issues and challenges that are currently facing the world
+- Critically engage with and analyse the key issues and challenges that are the current focus of world politics.

-- understand and explain the key concepts, theories, methods, and issues relevant to the study of International Relations at an introductory level
+- Understand, explain and apply the key concepts, theories, methods, and issues relevant to the study of International Relations at an introductory level.

 - An introduction to the study of Global Politics